Mattituck Airport

-Mattituck Airport is a privately owned public use airport located one nautical mile (2 km) southeast of the central business district of Mattituck, a hamlet in the Town of Southold, in Suffolk County, on Long New York, United States.
+Mattituck Airport is a privately owned public use airport located one nautical mile (2 km) southeast of the central business district of Mattituck, New York, United States.
 It is owned by Mattituck Airport, LLC.

-Authorization is required prior to landing at Mattituck Airport.
-Please see the Permission to Land page to request authorization.
-The landing fee is $50 and parking is $50/day.
+Authorization is required prior to landing at the airport.

 History

 The airport was established in 1946 by Parker Wickham.
 It was built atop a potato farm.

 Facilities and aircraft

 Mattituck Airport covers an area of 18 acre at an elevation of 30 feet (9 m) above mean sea level.
 It has one runway designated 1/19 with a 2,200 x 60 ft (671 x 18 m) asphalt surface.
 For the 12-month period ending September 27, 2007, the airport had 12,200 aircraft operations, an average of 33 per day: 98% general aviation and 2% air taxi.
 At that time there were 32 single-engine aircraft based at this airport.